-Prior to the lockdown the Business Department were excited to organise the first Lower Sixth Business Competition for the Summer Term in the style of ‘Dragons Den’.
+Prior to the lockdown the Business Department were excited to organise the first Lower Sixth Business Competition for the Summer Term in the style of the BBC2 programme Dragons' Den.
 However, such is life, a global crisis loomed, and a Hodgson Hall day event was not to be.
 Instead Mrs Pritchard organised a weekly Zoom activity for pupils in all years, cumulating with a grand finale this Tuesday.

 With thanks to our judges Max McClure from Hays Recruitment (also a Radbrook Old Salopian), Jessica Barac (Revolicious), Alison Velacott (Highlight PR) and Adam Pritchard (Pomegreat) for their enthusiasm, support and insightful questions.